-In 1993, General Conference gave the Missions department responsibility for cross-cultural church planting in the United States (which the department had already been helping support).
-This includes the Hispanic outreach in Southern California, and Chinese and Jamaican churches in New York City.
+In 1993, General Conference gave the Missions department responsibility for cross-cultural church planting in the United States (which the department had already been helping to support).
+This now includes Hispanic churches in Southern California and Arizona, Chinese and Jamaican churches in New York City, and Sierra Leonean churches in New Jersey and Pennsylvania (which are now part of Mid-Atlantic Conference).